 Professor Dame Bell Burnell shared the developments in Charged Couple Devices (CCDs) and computing and how these are changing the way astronomers are able to observe the night sky.
 Transient astrophysical events were typically captured by long exposure times, however, Dame Jocelyn describes how improved CCDs and computing capabilities have allowed for repeated short observations, consequently opening a new domain in astronomy.

-During an interview with Professor Dame Bell Burnell, she left participants with this advice as they embark into exciting, mysterious and something scary field of science.
+During an interview with Professor Dame Bell Burnell, she left participants with this advice as they embark on the exciting, mysterious and scary field of science.

-“Hang in there, don’t give up too easily, no job in life is going to be absolutely straightforward, so you will need tenacity, persistence.”
+“Hang in there, don’t give up too easily, no job in life is going to be absolutely straightforward, so you will need tenacity and persistence.”